CatalogueOfLife/portal/README.md

 ├── css/ # Styling as provided by the theme
 ├── fonts/ # Where fonts are stored.
 Currently only the icon fonts ├── images/ # Will be copied verbatim to the public folder.
 Any image placed here, including subdirectories will be available in your templates
-├── javascript/ # Will be copied verbatim to the public folder.
+│   ├── species/  images of species shown in the banner of articles should go here.
+1800px width, sRGB and 80% jpeg ├── javascript/ # Will be copied verbatim to the public folder.
 To include it you have to add it (probably to /_includes/head or /_includes/footer)
 ├── nav-pages/ # Navigation pages for higher level menu items.
 Like '/resources' - it isn't really a page, but a placeholder to navigate to the children of a menu item
 ├── news/